 - Abuse of power of attorney.

-APS urges all Texans who know someone with a disability or who is elderly to be on the lookout for signs of financial exploitation.
 If you suspect exploitation, call 1-800-252-5400 and file a report so APS and law enforcement can investigate.
-Or you can report online at TxAbuseHotline.org.
+You can also report online at TxAbuseHotline.org.

 Find out more at EveryonesBusiness.org, including tips on how Texans can protect themselves from financial exploitation and about events in your area.